google-research/google-research/xirl/README.md

 > How can I implement additional pretraining evaluation metrics?

 You'll want to inherit from `xirl.evaluators.base.Evaluator` class and as you guessed, add it to the `EVALUATORS` dict in `factory.py`.
-See `xirl/evaluators` for our current list of qualitative and quantative evaluation metrics
+See `xirl/evaluators` for our current list of qualitative and quantitative evaluation metrics

 ## Acknowledgments